-The census, conducted every five years by the National Agricultural Statistics Service, an arm of the U.S. Department of Agriculture, provides data for every county in the nation.
-It's often the best — and sometimes only — source of information on key topics such as land use and ownership, operator characteristics, production practices and income and expenditures.
+The census, conducted every five years (in years ending in 2 and 7), provides data for every county in the nation.
+It's often the best - and sometimes only - source of information on key topics such as land use and ownership, operator characteristics, production practices and income and expenditures.

 More than 3 million U.S. ag producers have received the 2017 questionnaire.
 Farm operations of all sizes that produced and sold, or normally would have sold, at least $1,000 of ag products in 2017 are included in the census.